This website uses cookies to help improve your user experience

 Functional testing will help you make sure your eLearning solution seamlessly performs all its functions, including registering and logging, learning materials streaming, course management, financial transactions, student and teacher performance tracking, automated proctoring, and certificate generation.

-Also, don’t underestimate the power of LMS usability testing.
+Also, don’t underestimate the power of learning management systems (LMS) usability testing.
 Aimed at engaging real users to check how intuitive your software is, this type of testing can significantly increase the likelihood of repeat usage.

 Underpinned by cutting-edge tools and decade-long test automation expertise, we perform all necessary testing types, including UI, usability, functional, and UAT for LMS.
 Leverage our software testing services to revamp your learning management system.